4 Tips To Help You When Laying Your Edges (Baby Hairs)

 3. Water your brush

-Once you’ve applied the edge control and before you use your brush to make your swirly designs or brushing, dip that brush into water and then make your designs.
-Ensure that your brush stays wet throughout so you might want to keep your water close by.
+Once you’ve applied the edge control and before you use your brush to make your swirly designs or brush, dip that brush into water and then make your designs.
+Ensure that your brush stays wet throughout, so you might want to keep your water close by.

 WATCH – How To Lay Your Edges (Baby Hairs) Without Damaging Your Natural Hair